Results Report 2022

 Malaria - % of population with access to a long-lasting insecticide-treated net

-Malaria coverage for 38 African countries for which data is available from WHO / Malaria Atlas Project estimates in countries where the Global Fund invests.
+Malaria coverage is calculated based on 38 African countries where the Global Fund invests, for which data is available from WHO/Malaria Atlas Project estimates.
 HIV and TB estimates are based on all countries where the Global Fund invests.
-Based on published data from WHO (2022 release for TB and malaria) and UNAIDS (2022 release).
+Based on published data from WHO (2023 release for TB and malaria) and UNAIDS (2024 release).
+Global Fund Regional Groupings

 HIV: State of the Fight

-Programmatic results achieved during 2021 by countries and regions where the Global Fund invests.
+Programmatic results achieved during 2023 by countries and regions where the Global Fund invests.
+Global Fund Regional Groupings.

 People living with HIV who know their status